 Unlike traditional farming, the LGM requires only about twenty hours of labor per week to grow the same amount of food that you could grow on two acres of farmland inside a 320 square foot shipping container.

-As our network of Freight Farmers continues to expand globally, the range of locations where farmers are placing their Leafy Green Machines is growing just as quickly.
+As our network of Freight Farmers continues to expand globally, the range of locations where farmers are placing their Greenerys is growing just as quickly.

-If you’re looking to bring an LGM to your local community, you’ll need to get familiar with your local zoning regulations.
+If you’re looking to bring a Greenery to your local community, you’ll need to get familiar with your local zoning regulations.
 Here are 6 tips on how to navigate the zoning process.

 What some might consider a part-time job, 20-25 labor hours a week, is now the amount of time it takes to run a revenue-generating farm.

 Thinking about launching a Freight Farms project in your city, town, or community?
-Here are a few pointers for getting started, and 3 potential markets to sell into.
+Here are the markets you should target!